 - Minimize the number of shift changes.

 - Keep equipment operating through a shift change.

 - Allow enough time for communicating operating conditions, but not too much time β most operations need to allow 10 minutes or less to communicate conditions between shifts.

 - Keep equipment operating through breaks.

 - Schedule personnel to work when they are most productive.
-A classic example of this is maintenance scheduling.
+A classic example of this is the maintenance schedule.
 Most managers agree that their maintenance personnel are most productive when the plant is not operating.
-Yet many companies use overtime to cover these periods – making the coverage expensive and difficult to provide.
+Yet many companies use overtime to cover these periods β making the coverage expensive and difficult to provide.

 - Match flows within the manufacturing process.
 Lean manufacturing makes the right shiftwork solution critical to your success.

 These are just a few of the general areas that Shiftwork Solutions evaluates when helping you identify opportunities to improve productivity.
 Your organization probably has some of the opportunities listed above, and several unique opportunities too.